 The Modern American Diet is sweeping the nation leaving a trail of sugar, empty calories and increasingly common health problems in its wake.
 Trust me, there is nothing natural about this disaster.
 The M.A.D. diet is the current normal dietary behavior of those living in America.
 It is marginally made up of processed foods, unhealthy fats, refined sugar and genetically modified foods.

 We know all the right answers for healthy eating but the majority of Americans have almost no success in implementing a healthy lifestyle.
 Only 1 in 10 adults get enough fruits and vegetables a day.
+Once you hire cleaners in Texas, be sure that they are going to clean inside the windows.
 American adults consume an average of 1,100 mg of sodium over the current federal guideline.
 And by 2030 it is projected that half of all American adults, nearly 115 million people, will be obese.
 Despite the healthy knowledge that has been ingrained in our minds, our actions do not seem to match.
 Why is it so hard to eat healthy?

 Our symbiotic relationship with certain bacterias may have something to do with it.
 The bacteria in your gut actually communicates with your brain through hormones to drive your selection for different foods.
+If you want to write a good media pitch visit http://www.powerpr.net.
 To state it simply, eating a lot of bad food results in feeding the bad bacteria in your body.
 This helps them grow and outnumber the good bacteria which craves good food.
 On the flip side eating healthy food feeds good bacteria, helping it to grow and forcing bad bacteria to die.
 Thus a cycle, whether it be vicious or beneficial, continues depending on the food we eat.
 On that note, fast food companies have more than doubled since 1970.
 This has made processed food more available than ever before.